• Skip to primary navigation

 Hanging out on VMFA’s back lawn or their big hill is the perfect end to a nice summer walk.
 Makes for a perfect napping spot as well.
 They have plenty of seating and space to chill.

-Maybe except on Friday nights during warmer weather where they host After 5 Fridays.
-A free event with beverages, live music and special galleries/attractions.
+Maybe except on Friday nights during warmer weather, when they host After 5 Fridays.
+A free event with beverages, live music, and special galleries/attractions.

-I’ve heard it’s a ton of fun, but just a little heads-up, it can get kind of packed.
-I myself have never been, and my experience with the busy’ness was all pre-covid so something to keep in mind.
+I’ve heard it’s a ton of fun, but just a little heads-up, it can get packed.
+I myself have never been, and my experience with the business was all pre-COVID, so something to keep in mind.
 If you’ve got a free Friday night, it’ll definitely be worth a visit.

 I also kinda forgot to mention that actually visiting the VMFA itself is a great thing to do for couples.
 Especially one of their special exhibits.
-My girlfriend and I went to the Man Ray photography exhibition near the end of 2021, that was pretty neat.
+We got to visit the Man Ray photography exhibition near the end of 2021, which was pretty neat.

 Have A Picnic At Hollywood Cemetery

-I myself had never thought about even considering this, as it might seem a little odd, but my girlfriend introduced this to me and we’ve done it a few times.
-But having a picnic at Hollywood Cemetery is a unique experience where you can eat lunch while checking out some of the speculator views of the James River down below.
+I myself had never thought about even considering this, as it might seem a little odd, but this was recently introduced to me, and I have done it a few times.
+But having a picnic at Hollywood Cemetery is a unique experience where you can eat lunch while checking out some of the speculator views of the James River below.

 It used to be a more common thing to do in the US.
-And Hollywood Cemetery even used to host a Friends Of Hollywood Cemetery Annual Picnic which requested you “join us for an annual tradition that dates back to the 1800s!”
+Hollywood Cemetery even used to host a Friends Of Hollywood Cemetery Annual Picnic, which requested you “join us for an annual tradition that dates back to the 1800s!”

 Take A Ride With RVATukTuk

-They can even be booked for weddings related rides such as wedding pickups, bachelor/bachelorette parties, and more.
+They can even be booked for wedding-related rides such as wedding pickups, bachelor/bachelorette parties, and more.

 Check out their full listings and more information here.

-And special shout-out to these other local photographers
+And a special shout-out to these other local photographers

 Kevin Kelly – Landscape Photography